NguyenPhuDuc307/add-field-and-validation/README.md

 - Validation logic is added to the Course entity.
 - You ensure that the validation rules are enforced any time a user creates or edits a course.

-Before coming to this guide, please refer to [Get started with ASP.NET Core MVC, Connect to SQL Server database to CRUD](https://github.com/NguyenPhuDuc307/get-started-dotnet-mvc).
+Before coming to this guide, please refer to [Part 2: Get started with ASP.NET Core MVC, Connect to SQL Server database to CRUD](https://github.com/NguyenPhuDuc307/get-started-dotnet-mvc).

 ## Part 1: Add a new field